Neil Leifer: Sports Illustrated

+Leifer was one of only two photographers with color film in his camera when Muhammad Ali knocked out Sonny Liston in Lewiston, Maine, on May 25, 1965, in the match known as Ali vs. Liston II.
+His image of the moment has become one of the most memorable sports photos of all time—seen by many as the greatest sports photograph in history.

 Leifer was also known for taking risks.
-For the 1966 heavyweight title fight between Cleveland Williams and Muhammad Ali, he placed a camera in the rafters of the Houston Astrodome to get a shot of the canvas when the victor knocked out his competition.
-It has been said that it is the only photo Neil Leifer took himself that is hanging in his house, also he regards this as his favorite photograph from a 40-year professional career.
+For the 1966 heavyweight title fight between Ali and Cleveland Williams, he placed a camera in the rafters of the Astrodome in Houston to get a shot of the canvas when the victor knocked out his competition.
+It has been said that it is the only photo Leifer took himself that is hanging in his house; also, he regards this as his favorite photograph from a 40-year professional career.
 His shot of Ali and a defeated Williams has been seen by millions and was voted the greatest sport photo ever by The Observer.

-A year earlier, Leifer was one of the only two photographers with color film in his camera when Ali knocked out Sonny Liston in Lewiston, Maine, and his image of the moment has become not just one of his most famous photos, but one of the most memorable sports photos of all time – seen by many as the greatest sports photograph in history.

-Another demanding technique, Leifer frequently used strip photography in the 1970s for athletes including Gaylord Perry and Billy Kidd, and for sports such as IndyCar racing.
+Leifer frequently used strip photography, a demanding technique, in the 1970s for athletes including Gaylord Perry and Billy Kidd, and for sports such as IndyCar racing.

-Leifer photographed seven Olympic Games for the magazine and is best known for having followed Muhammad Ali's career from beginning to end.
-170 of his pictures have been published on the cover of Sports Illustrated.

-Time Magazine
+Time magazine

-In 1978, Leifer left sports for a wider range of assignments with Time Magazine and produced 40 covers for the magazine.
+In 1978, Leifer left sports for a wider range of assignments with Time magazine and produced 40 covers for the magazine.
 His cover subjects have included, President Ronald Reagan and Vice President George Bush, Alabama football coach Bear Bryant, National Rifle Association President Joe Foss, Statue of Liberty's 100th birthday celebration, actors Burt Reynolds and Clint Eastwood, Pope John Paul II's visit to America, Heavyweight Champion Mike Tyson, New York City Mayor Ed Koch, The Space Shuttle Columbia, President Jimmy Carter, The Animals of Africa, Olympian Carl Lewis, and actor Paul Newman.

 In 1992, Leifer covered both the Winter Olympic Games in Albertville, France and the Summer Olympic Games in Barcelona, Spain.
 The 2000 Summer Olympic Games in Sydney, Australia was the fifteenth Olympic Games he has covered.

 In later years, Leifer gradually reduced his photography workload, turning his attention to films, although he has been known to come out of retirement for a special cover shoot for Sports Illustrated on rare occasions.

 Filmmaker and documentarian

 In recent years, Leifer has focused his creativity to the moving image.
 He is the director, producer and often writer, of noteworthy film including features, shorts, and documentaries.

-In 2007, Leifer was shortlisted for the documentary film short Oscar for "Portraits of a Lady" which he directed, and co-produced with Walter Bernard.
+In 2007, Leifer was shortlisted for the documentary film short Oscar for Portraits of a Lady which he directed, and co-produced with Walter Bernard.